hadasbro/tracebuilder/README.md

 **Trace Builder Master**

-This is Trace Builder class.
+This is Trace Builder singleton.
 Use it to accumulate informations on any controller's route, such as request, response, throwed exceptions, additional messages and more and then save accumulated result to Db or handle by any other way.

-*We recommend that you open this README in another tab as you perform the tasks below.
-You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.*
+*Tracebuilder Autotests uses JUnit 4.12 *

 ---

-## Edit a file
+## Install, include, add to your project

 You’ll start by editing this README file to learn how to edit a file in Bitbucket.